gooddata/gooddata-ui-sdk/docs/content/en/latest/references/embed_ai_assistant/_index.md

 -   Embed UI for the AI Assistant chat.
 -   Subscribe to chat events.
 -   Handle links in chat messages.
--   Theming is supported out of box through [Theme Provider].
+-   Theming is supported out of the box through [Theme Provider].

 ## Basic integration example